Marco Storari: Early years / Messina

-Born in Pisa, Storari finished his football formation at Perugia Calcio and Montevarchi Calcio Aquila 1902 (six months), making his professional debuts with A.C.
-Ancona, in the third division.
+Born in Pisa, Storari finished his football formation at Perugia and Montevarchi (six months), making his professional debuts with Ancona, in the third division.
 With the latter, he helped to promotion to Serie B in 2000.

-After two seasons, Storari left for S.S.C.
-Napoli which was also then in the second level, in a joint-ownership deal.
-He continued to play in that category subsequently, joining F.C.
-Messina Peloro on loan in January 2002 in exchange for Emanuele Manitta, with the deal being made permanent in summer 2003; Messina promoted at the end of the 2003–04 campaign, with him as an undisputed starter.
+After two seasons, Storari left for Napoli which was also then in the second level, in a joint-ownership deal.
+He continued to play in that category subsequently, joining Messina on loan in January 2002 in exchange for Emanuele Manitta, with the deal being made permanent in summer 2003; Messina promoted at the end of the 2003–04 campaign, with him as an undisputed starter.

-Storari made his Serie A debut on 12 September 2004 in a 0–0 away draw against Parma FC, as the newcomer club went on to finish in seventh place.
+Storari made his Serie A debut on 12 September 2004 in a 0–0 away draw against Parma, as the newcomer club went on to finish in seventh place.
 In the following seasons he remained the starter, as Messina nearly relegated in 2005–06 after only being reinstated after the outcome of the 2006 Italian football scandal, but eventually dropping down a level the following year, as last.